7.6 SOLID Principles

 - ISP: Implementing classes littered with

-new ConcreteClass()everywhere → use interfaces + dependency injection
+new ConcreteClass()scattered everywhere → use interfaces + dependency injection

-In practice, Spring's @Autowired, @Service, @Repository handle DIP and DI automatically.
+In practice, Spring's @Autowired, @Service, and @Repository handle DIP and DI automatically.